eduardopenedo/google_classroom_downloader/README.md

 pip install -r requirements.txt
 ```

-* Now we need "login" to your Google account, to make this just follow the steps above
+* Now we need "login" to your Google account, to make this just follow the steps below

     1. Clone or download the zip of the project